EvanZhouDev/cronix-old/README.md

-Welcome to cronix, a next-generation cubing timer.
+# Welcome to `cronix`, a next-generation cubing timer.
 Project started on 4/8/23